Transportation

 About Climate Change and Transportation

-In the Facebook group Climate Steps that goes with this website, we have been discussing traveling quite a bit, since it is one of the leading causes of C02 emissions (Wynes and Nicholas, 2017: http://iopscience.iop.org/article/10.1088/1748-9326/aa7541; plus see www.projectdrawdown.org).
-One of my favorite graphs for illustrating their data is from Wynes, Seth, and Kimberly A Nicholas.
+In the Facebook group Climate Steps that goes with this website, we have been discussing travel quite a bit, since it is one of the leading causes of C02 emissions (Wynes and Nicholas, 2017: http://iopscience.iop.org/article/10.1088/1748-9326/aa7541; plus see www.projectdrawdown.org).
+One of our favorite graphs for illustrating climate action data is Catrin Jakobsson’s version of a graph from Seth Wynes and Kimberly A Nicholas.
 2017.
 “The Climate Mitigation Gap: Education and Government Recommendations Miss the Most Effective Individual Actions.”
 Environmental Research Letters 12(7).
-DOI: 10.1088/1748-9326/aa7541.
-Image credit: Catrin Jakobsson), for which they allow use of the images with credit.
+DOI: 10.1088/1748-9326/aa7541, for which they allow use of the images with credit.

-The graph show that four of the top ten personal behaviors you can do to fight climate change deal with transportation/travel: 1) not owning a car, 2) fly less, and/or drive a 3) EV or a 4) hybrid, with not owning a car being the most impactful.
-Transportation, actually, equates to 80% of the carbon footprint of traveling (2018 REF), with the remaining 20% dealing with hotel choices, etc.., so we’ll talk about transportation first, and then talk about other ways of saving carbon while traveling below.
+The graph show that four of the top ten personal climate-fighting behaviors you can do deal with transportation/travel: 1) not owning a car; 2) fly less; and/or drive an 3) electric vehicle (EV) or a 4) hybrid — with not owning a car being the most impactful.
+Transportation, actually, equates to 80% of the carbon footprint of traveling (2018, Climate One), with the remaining 20% dealing with hotel choices, etc..
+So we’ll talk about transportation first and then talk about other ways of “saving carbon while traveling” further below.

-These are in order of biggest carbon emission-impacts per mile, for which obviously flying comes first.
+The below transportation selections are in order of biggest carbon emission-impacts per mile/km coming first.
 Expand each below to learn more!

 Planes